Benelux OSPAs 2021 Judges

 Hendrik Vanderkimpen, master in Criminology, started his railway worker career in 1977.
 Between 1977 and 1985, he carried out several operational functions as corporate executive in the passenger and the freight sectors.
 From 1986 to 1991, he was responsible for the Brussels North Station.
 In 1991, he served the function of secretary of the Director General who was also a member of the Committee Management and the Board of Directors.
 In 1998, he becomes Head of Corps of the Railway Police.
 In 1999, the Internal Security Service following the reform of the police by the Government is created.
 As Head of Corps of the Railway Police, Hendrik Vanderkimpen was designated responsible for the Security in the SNCB Group.
 In 2004, a security service with higher skills emerges which leads to the creation of the Corporate Security Service with Hendrik Vanderkimpen as Chief Security Officer.

-Since 2017, Hendrik Vanderkimpen is the General Manager Passengers Transport & Security at SNCB and manages more than 2500 employees, including 700 security agents.
+Since 2017, Hendrik Vanderkimpen is the General Manager Passengers Transport & Security at SNCB and manages the national railway security, including 700 security agents.
 He is the liaison officer between the SNCB and the local and federal police, the justice department and Home Office.
 Since 2019 he became head of Safety and well-being for SNCB.

 At the international level, Hendrik Vanderkimpen is vice-president of COLPOFER, a Special Group of UIC (International Union of Railways).